The Language Barrier in Singapore

-Singapore is the home of the healthiest population in the world.
-People that live in Singapore benefit from long life expectancy reaching on average 80 and 85, males and females respectively.
-This is amongst the highest life expectancy in the world.
+Singapore has one of the healthiest populations in the world.
+People that live in Singapore benefit from long life expectancy reaching on average 82 and 88, males and females respectively.
+This is one of the highest life expectancy rates in the world.
 The general health of the population is also better than most other countries.

-Singapore is home of some of the best medical professionals in the whole of Asia, many of which are trained and practised internationally in some of the best western facilities in the world.
+Singapore is home to some of the best medical professionals in the whole of Asia, many of whom are trained and have practised internationally in some of the best facilities in the world.
 Unfortunately services like MediCare and MediShield are only available to Singapore nationals and permanent residents.

 Those looking to start living in Singapore should obtain good health insurance.
 Unless you become a permanent resident of the country, you will not qualify for the country’s world leading healthcare system.
 Although most medical procedures are significantly more affordable than in other countries, like the US, total costs can still add up.
 Many expats consider getting health insurance policies to cover inpatient costs, as outpatient services are fairly affordable.